Yandina, Queensland: Township of Yandina

-Yandina Hotel was opened in 1887 as the Australian Hotel.
-From that time, it made the hotel one of the earliest pubs still in operation along the Sunshine Coast.

-Yandina School of Arts opened in 1916.

 Yandina Baptist Church opened in 1921.
 The Baptist congregation had previously been using the Anglican church for their services.
 In January 1921 the Baptists purchased the former union church in Pomona to relocate it to Railway Street in Yandina.
 The opening ceremony was held on Wednesday 16 March 1921.

 Yandina Provisional School opened on 14 November 1889.
 On 4 February 1902, it became Yandina State School.
 A preschool was added in 1974.

 The early timber getters logged beech, cedar, bunya pine and flooded gum.
 The timber industry remained important until the 1970s when a shortage of timber forced the closure on the Yandina mill.
 The fertile land around Yandina has been used for beef and dairy cattle, fruit growing, sugar cane and ginger.

 Yandina Presbyterian Church was officially opened on Saturday 30 November 1940.

 Nambour & District Reds (or Nambour Reds) soccer club was established in 1974.
 In 1997 Nambour Reds merged with Yandina Eagles to create Nambour Yandina United.

 The Buderim Ginger Factory in Yandina was opened in April 1980 and also operates as a tourist attraction.

 The town was bypassed by the Bruce Highway July 1997.

 Yandina Baptist Church celebrated its centenary in 2021.

+A suspicious fire and explosions broke out at a warehouse near a petrol station in Yandina in August 2024.
+This incident led to a declaration of a crime scene by police.

 Today, Yandina officially endures as the oldest continuously inhabited town on the Sunshine Coast.